PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Search bar design
 The _Salesforce Style Guide_ [@salesforcestyleguideref] suggests using ellipses at the end of text prompts, unless the text ends with a question mark [@SalesforceEllipses].
-Accordingly, ellipses are used in the search bar for geofence metadata ("Search ...") as well as the map location search bar ("Search a place ...").
+Accordingly, ellipses are used in the search bar for geofence metadata (_"Search ..."_) as well as the map location search bar (_"Search a place ..."_).

 The geofence metadata search bar is not visible by default, but can be toggled on with a button.
 It then takes the place of the pagination functions.
-This  is done to clear up the interface, since search and pagination can functionally not be used at the same time.
+This is done to clear up the interface, and because search and pagination are implemented in a way where they can functionally not be used at the same time.

 When the search bar is shown, it includes a "Search"-button, which is connected to the search prompt input field, and a "Clear"-button, which is only shown once at least one character has been entered.
 The "Clear"-button only clears the text in the input field, but does not reset the actual search.
 This is only done once the search bar is toggled off, to reduce the chance of accidental resets and unnecessary backend calls.